FEATURE-Gay marriage case could bring gold rush to Indian wedding industry | Entertainment

 - India

+When India's Supreme Court started hearing a case to legalise same-sex marriage earlier this year, matchmaker Kamakshi Madan suddenly received an increase in enquiries from parents seeking spouses for their LGBTQ+ children.
 "I had mothers calling me looking for husbands for their sons," Madan, a specialist matchmaker for the LGBTQ+ community, said by phone from Pune, a city in western India.
-A ruling to allow same-sex couples to marry would be a huge boost to the LGBTQ+ wedding industry in the country of more than 1.4 billion people, where families often spend the equivalent of tens of thousands of dollars on lavish ceremonies that can last for several days.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)